By: Samantha Rizzo

 When you’re breaking out it can feel like you have a giant list of things you shouldn’t do.
 Instead of focusing on these, we can also contemplate the things that are good for our skin during this time.

-⦁ Be patient and consistent with your treatment.
+- Be patient and consistent with your treatment and routine

 When you’re breaking out, knowing what to do and what not to do can make a huge difference in healing time.
-Sometimes even the littlest mistakes can have a big impact on our skin, so it’s important to pay attention to how our skin reacts to new changes in its environment.
+Sometimes slight changes can make an impact on acne prone skin, so it’s important to pay attention to how our skin reacts to new changes in its environment.

 What do you find makes your breakouts worse or better?
 Leave us a message below!